nair0lf32/zer0ne-blog/content/writeups/Hackerlab/hackerlab-2023.md

 Once again I was part of the [hackerlab my country hosts yearly](https://qualif.hackerlab.bj) This year the competition was more intense than ever and my team `zer0ne` got placed 23rd on scoreboard and we made it to the finals (top 20 teams) on 18th position and I still don't understand how XD

-Sadly I am currently very busy so I am not sure I can participate in the finals...
+Unfortunately I am currently very busy so I could not participate in the final

 {{< image src="/hackerlab2023/zero.png" alt="Hackerlab" position="left" >}}